The Whip Pan is the act of panning the camera very rapidly from one subject to another, frequently blurring the images

 - Used quite a few times at the beginning of the movie Snake Eyes, in order to join up separate shots to make the first 12 minutes of the film look like one continuous take when it really wasn't.

 - Spider-Man Trilogy: The Spider-Sense is portrayed via a long Whip Pan from Spidey to the dangerous object, with a sound effect to indicate it.

 - It's used to great effect in the trailer for Magnolia.

 - Robert Rodriguez used whip pans at least once to disguise a cut.
-Selma Hayek was unable to film with the rest of the cast for some reason, so in one scene, they whip pan back and forth between Selma and a few mooks standing in opposite ends of a room.
+Salma Hayek was unable to film with the rest of the cast for some reason, so in one scene, they whip pan back and forth between Salma and a few mooks standing in opposite ends of a room.
 Of course, each side of the room is a completely different set shot at completely different times.